Net-Http-OData/Net.Http.AspNetCore.OData/README.md

 # Net.Http.AspNetCore.OData
-A .NET 4.5 library which uses Net.Http.OData with an implementation for ASP.NET Core MVC.
+A .NET Standard 2.0 library which uses Net.Http.OData with an implementation for ASP.NET Core MVC.